 8. Pear reSET — Treatment for Substance Use Disorder

-Pear Therapeutics offers an app called reSET for treatment of patients with Substance Use Disorder (SUD).
+Pear Therapeutics offers an app called reSET for the treatment of patients with Substance Use Disorder (SUD).
 It's the first FDA-authorized digital therapeutic for SUD, and it can be prescribed by your doctor.

 When reSET is used along with outpatient therapy and contingency management, it's been proven to significantly improve abstinence and treatment retention compared to other care methods. reSET is a 90-day therapeutic that provides interactive treatment modules delivering cognitive behavioral therapy.
-Its dashboard allows clinicians to track patient-reported substance use and cravings to create better transparency and a deeper interaction between patients and clinicians.
+Its dashboard allows clinicians to track patient-reported substance use and cravings to create better transparency and deeper interaction between patients and clinicians.

 9. Omada — Diabetes Prevention